NRE/NLE Step 1: Neurology Made Simple – Pass with Precision

 • S – Scanning speech (broken, choppy speech)

-• I – Intention tremor (tremor during movement)
+• I – Intention tremor (tremor increases during movement)

 • N – Nystagmus (eye shaking) → can cause diplopia (double vision)